 What is email deliverability?
 What affects it?

 It is the rate at which an email reaches the subscriber’s inbox.
 So what does it mean when you have poor email deliverability?
-Well, it’s when your message fails to make it to the mailbox but instead hits the spam folder, junk mail, or is entirely blocked by the ISP.
+Well, it’s when your message fails to make it to the mailbox but instead hits the spam folder or junk mail or is entirely blocked by the ISP.

 It’s time to take action and improve your email deliverability.
-Let’s take a look at the top 5 ways you can enhance email deliverability to send your next email campaign to the top.
+Let’s take a look at the top five ways you can enhance email deliverability to send your next email campaign to the top.

-Many factors can cause your ability to deliver emails, but deliverability is something that affects you, the sender’s, ability to provide an email.
+Many factors can cause your ability to deliver emails, but deliverability is something that affects your, the sender’s, ability to provide an email.